Niiiha/Niiiha/README.md

-- 👋 Hi, I’m Niharika you can call me Niha :)
+- 👋 Hi, I’m Niharika!
 - 👀 I’m interested in learning new tools and technologies <3